-- a. (i) The Director General shall notify the Community and the United Kingdom of the Board's approval of any Agency official as a safeguards inspector.
-Unless the Community or the United Kingdom advises the Director General of the rejection of such an official as an inspector for the United Kingdom within three months of receipt of notification of the Board's approval, the inspector so notified to the Community and the United Kingdom shall be considered designated to the United Kingdom; - (ii) The Director General, acting in response to a request by the Community or the United Kingdom or on his own initiative, shall immediately inform the Community and the United Kingdom of the withdrawal of the designation of any official as an inspector for the United Kingdom. - b.
-A notification referred to in paragraph a. above shall be deemed to be received by the Community and the United Kingdom seven days after the date of the transmission by registered mail of the notification by the Agency to the Community and the United Kingdom.
+- a. (i) The Director General shall notify the Community and France of the Board's approval of any Agency official as a safeguards inspector.
+Unless the Community or France advises the Director General of the rejection of such an official as an inspector for France within three months of receipt of notification of the Board's approval, the inspector so notified to the Community and France shall be considered designated to France. - (ii) The Director General, acting in response to a request by the Community or France or on his own initiative, shall immediately inform the Community and France of the withdrawal of the designation of any official as an inspector for France. - b.
+A notification referred to in paragraph a. above shall be deemed to be received by the Community and France seven days after the date of the transmission by registered mail of the notification by the Agency to the Community and France.